-This article was published by the Great British Mag content team on 4 August, 2021
+This article was updated by the Great British Mag content team on 6 October 2021

-What happens if you didn’t get the grades you needed for the undergraduate degree course you wanted to study? or the course is full?
-Does that mean the end of your dreams to study in the UK?
+What happens if you didn’t get the grades you needed for the undergraduate degree course you wanted to study?
+Or the course is full?
+Does that mean that it’s the end of your dreams to study in the UK?

-Do not despair this is not the end.
-You can still come to study in the UK by going through something called ‘clearing’.
+Do not despair as this is not the end!
+You can still study in the UK by going through something called “Clearing.”

 What is Clearing?

-The university Clearing process is essentially a way for students, national and international, that have applied via UCAS for an undergraduate degree to reapply if they haven’t been successful in securing a place at their chosen university or course.
+The university Clearing process is a way for students, home students and international alike, that have applied via UCAS for an undergraduate degree, to reapply to university if they haven’t been successful in securing a place on their chosen course.

 Who can apply through Clearing?

-You can apply for an undergraduate degree course at a UK university if:
+You can apply for a place at a UK university through Clearing if: